-Please see below for detailed information about our upcoming release dates, as well as information on how to prepare for upcoming changes to both the Gigya platform and your Facebook implementation.
+Please see below for detailed information about our upcoming release dates, as well as information on how to prepare for upcoming changes to the Gigya platform.

-Should you have any questions or concerns regarding your implementation and how it may be affected by these changes, please do not hesitate to reach out to your Implementation Consultant.
+Should you have any questions or concerns regarding your implementation and how it may be affected by these changes, please do not hesitate to reach out to your Implementation Consultant or open a support ticket.

 Gigya Change Schedule